How to Create a Hotel Chic Bedroom

 Hotels use obvious psychology.
 They are masters at pampering guests.
 Fresh, crisp linens, fluffy towels and fabulous furnishings welcome and envelop you in all their blissfulness.
 No wonder we never want to go home – and that’s just want they want.
 They want us to return again and again and again!

-However, multiple vacations each year are a luxury most of us cannot afford.
+However, multiple vacations each year are a luxury most of us can't swing.
 So why not recreate the look of a chic hotel in your master suite?
 That way you can enjoy the feeling of being on holiday 365 days a year – without ever having to leave home!

 Luxurious Bed and Bedding

 When surveyed after a recent hotel stay, most guests responded that the number one thing they remember is the comfort of the bed and bedding.
 Some luxury hotel chains like The W, Westin, Sheraton, Hilton, Marriott, Hyatt, Ritz-Carlton and Four Seasons sell their own proprietary mattresses and bedding to the public.
 Hampton Inn even advertises their Home Collection, which includes pillows, bedding, mattresses, bath items and travel accessories.

 So let’s start with your bed.
 Are you happy with your current mattress and bedding?
 If not, you may want to research your favorite hotel’s website for replacements.
 If that’s a bit beyond your budget, you can put a top-notch bed together on your own by following these easy tips: